Aryan Republican Army: Connections to the Oklahoma City bombing

 Several accounts have linked the ARA with Timothy McVeigh, convicted of the 1995 Oklahoma City bombing that killed 168 and injured hundreds more.

 Brescia and Guthrie both resided for a time at Elohim City, Oklahoma, a private community made up of followers of Christian Identity pastor Robert G. Millar (d.
 2001), and other people associated with right-wing extremist and white nationalist views.
 Other ARA members were also known to frequent Elohim City.
 Elohim City security director Andreas Strassmeir was a known associate of Timothy McVeigh, having met him at a Tulsa gun show, and federal investigators determined that McVeigh had made a phone call to Elohim City on April 5, 1995, just two weeks prior to the Oklahoma City bombing.
 However, no one at Elohim City claims to have spoken with him.

 Additionally, five women from a nightclub in Tulsa have each identified Brescia as the man who was paying for McVeigh's drinks on April 8, 1995, just three days after McVeigh's suspicious phone call.
 Two more women in Kansas reported that McVeigh and Brescia were frequent associates, while Guthrie bore a distinct physical resemblance to "John Doe Number Two".
 McVeigh's sister, Jennifer, also claimed that he had been one of the participants in several, unspecified bank robberies.

 David Paul Hammer, a convicted murderer who was imprisoned with McVeigh at the United States Penitentiary, Terre Haute, has alleged that McVeigh told him details of the Oklahoma City bombing that contradict the account related in court.
 According to Hammer, McVeigh claimed to have been working as a deep cover operative for the US Department of Defense, having infiltrated ARA and participated in several of the group's bank robberies.
 McVeigh is further alleged to have indicated Strassmeir and several others at Elohim City were similarly government agents involved in surveillance of extremist elements of the American far-right.

 Amtrak Sunset Limited

-The AYA were reportedly suspects in the professional 1995 sabotage and derailment of the Amtrak Sunset limited, injuring 78 people and killing one.
+The ARA were reportedly suspects in the professional 1995 sabotage and derailment of the Amtrak Sunset limited, injuring 78 people and killing one.
 Files from the major case investigation, dubbed SPLITRAIL by the FBI, remain classified as of 2025.
-In the course of the investigation, the FBI conducted interviews with associates of McVeigh from his time living in Kingman and AYA associates from their time attempting to rob banks in Phoenix.
-As AYA members were largely prosecuted, dead, or in prison in the two years after the derailment, it may have been more expedient to have had the derailment case go unsolved, which simultaneously reassigned multiple agents from the OKC investigation.
-Per journalist Mark Hamm, the AYA had discussed plots to derail trains.
+In the course of the investigation, the FBI conducted interviews with associates of McVeigh from his time living in Kingman and ARA associates from their time attempting to rob banks in Phoenix.
+As ARA members were largely prosecuted, dead, or in prison in the two years after the derailment, it may have been more expedient to have had the derailment case go unsolved, which simultaneously reassigned multiple agents from the OKC investigation.
+Per journalist Mark Hamm, the ARA had discussed plots to derail trains.